Skip to content

 5. Key/value pairs:

-• Key: webhook-url
+• Key: slack-token

-• Value: (paste your webhook URL)
+• Value: (paste your OAuth bot token starting with xoxb-)

 6. Click "Next"

-7. Secret name: /my-cluster/global/argocd-slack-webhook
+7. Secret name: /my-cluster/global/argocd-slack-token

 8. Click "Store"